Bucks County officials press Gov. Wolf's office to move up reopening date

-Officials in Bucks County, Pennsylvania met with representatives of Governor Tom Wolf's office this weekend about being moved to the "yellow" phase sooner.
+Officials in Bucks County, Pennsylvania talked with representatives of Governor Tom Wolf's office this weekend about being moved to the "yellow" phase sooner.

 County officials argue moving to the yellow phase no later than May 31 will give voters the confidence needed to cast their ballots in person during the June 2 primary.